The Unifying View

 Taylor Method by R. Moore now framed in the "Unifying

 Here we discuss and deal with ODEs which are represented by

-holomorphic functions and whose solutions are therefore holomorphic
+holomorphic functions in complex plane and whose solutions are

 function in a particular domain.
 That means that the right hand sides